 Choosing a presentation design agency is a lot harder than buying a product.
 With presentation design services, you don’t know what you’re going to get until the project is nearly finished.
 What you get from the studio isn’t the exact same thing as what any other company ends up with.
 So how do you choose the right business presentation design firm for your presentation work?

 I read an interesting article on publishing pricing by Steve Woods of Eloqua a few years ago.
-Since then, I’ve noticed a trend for other B2B companies to publish their pricing.
+Since then, I’ve noticed a trend for other B2B companies to publish their pricing online.
 But, most of those choosing to publish have been selling a product, not projects.
 So, some SaaS companies publish, but very few companies working on projects that need to be scoped have done the same.
-None of our competitors in the presentation market seem to publish their pricing publically.
+None of our competitors in the presentation market seem to publish their pricing online.
 So, are we stupid?

 - Customers paying more will realise that others are paying less for the same service